Cervical cancer screening is important (and not that scary – we promise)

 There’s no special preparation you need before your appointment, but to avoid obscuring test results, avoid sex and tampon use a day or two before.
 If you douche (which, according to most doctors, you shouldn’t EVER) avoid that before your appointment, as well.

-A Pap smear is a very quick process.
+The procedure is typically very quick and straightforward.
 It only takes a few minutes and should be relatively painless (you might feel a quick pinch-like sensation but you might not feel anything at all).

 While you lay down on an exam table with your feet in the stirrups, a doctor or nurse inserts a metal or plastic speculum into your vagina to widen the walls, allowing access to the cervix.
 They then take a small brush or spatula and collect cells from the surface of the cervix with a gentle swabbing action.
 That’s it.

-Some people experience slight discomfort from the speculum, or a scratching feeling from the swab, but it’s momentary and nothing to stress out about.
-Slight bleeding after a Pap smear is common even if you’re in good health – most of the time, this is from the cervical scratch and should heal quickly.
+Some people experience slight discomfort from the speculum or a scratching feeling from the swab, but it’s momentary and nothing to stress out about.
+Slight bleeding after a Pap smear is common even if you’re in good health – this is mostly from the cervical scratch and should heal quickly.

 Getting your Pap Smear results

-After you get a Pap smear, your doctor sends the sample cells to a lab for testing, where it will take anywhere from one to three weeks to get the results back.
-You usually call your doctor’s office to get results, or they will call you.
+After you get a Pap smear, your doctor sends the cervical tissue sample cells to a lab for testing.
+The results will take anywhere from one to three weeks to arrive.
+You usually call your healthcare provider’s office to get the results, or they will call you.
 In some cases, you’ll get your results digitally via a patient portal.

-Your Pap smear will have one of three outcomes:
+Your test will have one of three outcomes:

-- Normal: The cells from your Pap smear look normal, and you don’t need to do anything until your next regularly scheduled test.
+1. Normal: The cervical cells from your Pap smear look normal, and you don’t need to do anything until your next regularly scheduled test.

-- Abnormal: The cells collected look abnormal.
-Do not panic: this does not mean you have cancer!
-Depending on what the cell changes looked like, your doctor will tell you what you need to do next.
+1. Abnormal: The sample of cells collected looks abnormal.
+This does not mean you have cancer.
+Depending on what the cell changes look like, your doctor will tell you what to do next.
 You may need to get another Pap smear immediately or within six months.
-If the cell changes look more serious, your doctor may recommend you get other tests such as a colposcopy and/or biopsy.
+If the cell changes look more serious, your doctor may recommend you get other cervical cancer screening tests, such as a colposcopy and/or a cervical biopsy.

-- Unclear: Your doctor was not able to determine from the test if the cells looked normal or abnormal.
-They may order another Pap smear for you immediately, or in 6 months to a year.
+1. Unclear: Your doctor was not able to determine from the test if the cell sample looked normal or abnormal.
+They may order another Pap smear test for you immediately, or in 6 months to a year.

-Your doctor will discuss with you what next steps you should take after an abnormal or unclear result.
+Your doctor will discuss with you what next steps you should take after an unclear or abnormal test result.

 Pap smear risks & considerations

 As with any test that screens for disease or injury, there is a chance that a Pap smear will not detect abnormalities that are there.
-Luckily, cervical cancer takes a relatively long time (10 to 20 years) to develop, so having regular tests done increases your chances of detecting any abnormalities early on.
+Luckily, cervical cancer takes a relatively long time (10 to 20 years) to develop, so having a regular screen for cervical cancer increases your chances of detecting any abnormalities early on.

-There is also a small chance that your Pap smear can come back abnormal when there are, in reality, no abnormal cells.
-This is why your doctor will recommend follow-ups to any abnormal results.
+There is also a small chance that your results will come back abnormal even though there are no abnormal cervical cells.
+This is why your doctor or OB-GYN will recommend follow-ups for any abnormal results.

 Pap smears are not STI/STD tests

-Pap smears are only designed to detect cell changes that indicate cervical cancer.
-They are not an STD or STI test and cannot detect viruses or diseases, including the HPV virus that causes cervical cancer, nor do they detect other cancers of the reproductive system, such as ovarian cancer.
+Pap smears are only designed to detect cell changes that indicate cervical cancer and potentially precancerous cells in the cervix (intraepithelial lesions).
+They are not STD or STI tests and cannot detect viruses or diseases, including the HPV virus that causes cancer of the cervix, nor do they detect other cancers of the reproductive system, such as ovarian cancer.

-You can, however, get a Pap smear and STD/ STI test done at the same time.
+However, a Pap smear and STD/ STI test can be done at the same time.
 Many providers recommend this or do it by default, especially when it comes to HPV testing.
-An HPV test checks your cells for the presence of a couple of high-risk strains of the HPV virus, but does not detect cancer and is therefore not a replacement for a Pap smear.
+An HPV test checks your cells for the presence of a couple of high-risk strains of the HPV virus, but does not detect cancer cells and is therefore not a replacement for a Pap smear.

 Lower your chances of cervical cancer